MichaIng/DietPi-Docs/docs/software/vpn.md

 ???+ info "Kernel update"

     The WireGuard kernel module needs to rebuild whenever the kernel is updated.
 On most devices this will be done automatically, when the kernel (+headers) is updated via APT package, which then usually triggers the module rebuild.
-    If you update the kernel outside of APT, via `source build` or commands like `rpi-update`, assure that matching kernel headers are installed as well and rebuild the WireGuard module via: `dpkg-reconfigure wireguard-dkms`.
+    If you update the kernel outside of APT, via `source build` or commands like `rpi-update`, assure that matching kernel headers are installed as well and rebuild the WireGuard module via: `dpkg-reconfigure wireguard-dkms`

 ***